imranalmunyeem/Selenium-Python-Selenium-4-/Guide.md

                         --- This command is used to uniquely identify the list of web elements within the web page.
                         --- The usage of this method is very limited
                         --- If the element doesn’t exist on the page then, then it will return value with an empty list

+### ⚫ Difference b/w getText() and getAttribute() in Selenium WebDriver?
+                 --- The getText() Method
+                        --- The getText() method returns the innerText of an element

+                 --- The getAttribute() Method
+                        --- The getAttribute() method fetches the text contained by an attribute in an HTML document.
+It returns the value of the HTML element's attribute as a string.